Transcript title

 Course Description

-Covers principles and operation of technologically advanced avionics systems in modern aircraft.
-Provides classroom discussion and hands-on training in programming and using electronic flight instruments, navigation radios, information systems, and technology safety/risk management.
+Covers principles and operation of technologically advanced avionics systems and flight planning software in modern aircraft.
+Provides classroom discussion and hands-on training in programming and flight planning and using electronic flight instruments, electronic flight bags, navigation radios, information systems, and technology safety/risk management.

 Course learning outcomes